ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-03-Hinges.md

 ---

-The load is spread throughout the whole length
+C) The load is spread throughout the whole length

 ///